Tesla Certified Body Shop: How to Find One & Why It Matters

 Battery inspection (post-collision) N/A $500–$2,000

-Battery pack damage is the repair cost variable that catches many Tesla owners by surprise.
-The battery is the most expensive single component in any Tesla, replacement costs range from $10,000 to $22,000 depending on the model and pack size.
-In a significant rear-end collision or undercarriage impact, battery damage is common even when exterior damage appears moderate.
+Battery replacement is the biggest cost variable.
+The battery is the most expensive single component in any Tesla; replacement runs $10,000 to $22,000 depending on the model and pack size.
+Significant rear-end collisions or undercarriage impacts commonly result in battery damage even when exterior damage looks moderate.

 Model-specific repair considerations

-Model 3 and Model Y: These are Tesla's highest-volume vehicles, which means parts availability is generally better and repair costs tend to be somewhat lower than the S and X. The mixed aluminum and steel construction is less exotic than the Model S platform, which can reduce repair complexity on body panels.
-However, both models still use gigacast rear sections that significantly affect structural repair costs.
+Model 3 and Model Y. These highest-volume vehicles have better parts availability and somewhat lower repair costs than Model S and X. Mixed aluminum-steel construction reduces complexity, though both models use gigacast rear sections that significantly affect structural repair costs.

-Model S Plaid and newer long-range variants: These models may have additional complexity in their battery and thermal management systems.
-Repair procedures continue to evolve as Tesla updates vehicle designs, which means even certified shops need to verify they have the most current repair documentation for newer vehicle configurations.
+Model S Plaid and newer variants.
+Additional battery and thermal management system complexity may apply.
+Repair procedures continue evolving as Tesla updates its designs, so certified shops need to verify current documentation for each job.

 Insurance complications specific to Tesla repairs